ratify-project/ratify/.github/pull_request_template.md

 - [ ] Does the affected code have corresponding tests?
 - [ ] Are the changes documented, not just with inline documentation, but also with conceptual documentation such as an overview of a new feature, or task-based documentation like a tutorial?
 Consider if this change should be announced on your project blog.
 - [ ] Does this introduce breaking changes that would require an announcement or bumping the major version?
-- [ ] Does all new files have appropriate license header?
+- [ ] Do all new files have appropriate license header?